 OSHA has information about occupational exposure limits for formaldehyde.

-Specific information from OSHA on formaldehyde in the workplace may be found here.
+You may find specific information from OSHA on formaldehyde in the workplace here.

 U.S. Department of Labor